UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 *  A *DataCrate* has a `CATALOG.json` with a JSON-LD version of `index.html`, the metadata in this file is [Flattened Document Form] for ease of processing.
-In a *Working DataCrate*.
 In both kinds of *DataCrate* this file is the root.

 *  If there is enough metadata, and the dataset has a DOI, a *Bagged DataCrate* may be  distributed as a *Citable DataCrate* which has a DataCite metadata file in `/metadata/datacite.xml` and a human-readable citation in `index.html`.
-Working datacrates do not have a `datacite.xml` file.
+Working DataCrates do not have a `datacite.xml` file.

 This specification is a practical guide for software authors to create tools for generating and consuming research data packages.
 The JSON-LD format is not